Cleopatra (1963 film): Post-production

 Post-production work on Cleopatra had left the film's editorial team with 120 mi of exposed footage.
 In Los Angeles, Mankiewicz and his editor Dorothy Spencer prepared a rough cut that ran five hours and 20 minutes.
 On August 31, 1962, Zanuck wrote to Mankiewicz stating he wanted to see a completed first cut and a progress report no later than the first week of October.
 On October 13, Mankiewicz arranged a private screening of the film's four-and-a-half hour rough cut for Zanuck in Paris.
 According to Zanuck's account, he was shocked after having seen the first cut, and asked "to see the sequences that had been cut and decided some of them should be restored, but I found to my astonishment that no loops had been made for certain eliminated episodes."
 Another account states Zanuck felt the rough cut was "beautifully written, beautifully directed, and beautifully staged", but was dissatisfied with the battle sequences.
 They finished the screening on Sunday morning, October 14.
 After the screening was over, Zanuck rejected Mankiewicz's plea to distribute Cleopatra in two separate installments, believing audiences interested in the Taylor–Burton affair would not attend the first installment.
 He was further displeased with Cleopatra's dominance over Mark Antony, remarking: "If any woman behaved towards me like Cleopatra treated Antony, I would cut her balls off."

 Alternately, DeCuir, who was present after the screening, stated Zanuck asked for the film to be "cut to three hours and fifteen minutes."
-Zanuck cancelled the scheduled meeting for the next day, at which it was planned to discuss the film more in detail and departed from Paris.
+Zanuck canceled the scheduled meeting for the next day, at which it was planned to discuss the film more in detail and departed from Paris.
 Meanwhile, Mankiewicz continued the dubbing sessions with Taylor and Burton.
 For several days, Zanuck ignored Mankiewicz's calls for another meeting, to which Mankiewicz later learned that Zanuck had hired editor and director Elmo Williams to supervise the completion and final editing of the film.
 Working to insert the deleted sequences, Williams had spent three consecutive 16-hour days, removing a total of 33 minutes from the original four-hour cut.
 Williams explained: "When he [Mankiewicz] first saw my version, he began ranting and raving and carrying on.
 He had finally given up the idea of releasing the picture as two separate films, but he hadn't counted on the released version being reduced in length."
 According to Zanuck, Mankiewicz had grown angry and demanded the sole responsibility of editing the film.
 Mankiewicz, however, denied there was any direct confrontation, stating their disagreements were exchanged through letters.